 This article describes all three of these options.

-Running Windows Server AD in Azure VMs is much like running it on premises.
+Running Windows Server AD in Azure virtual machines is much like running it on-premises.
 Figure 1 shows a typical example of how this looks.

 In the example shown here, Windows Server AD is running in VMs created using Azure Virtual Machines, the platform's IaaS technology.
-These VMs and a few others are grouped into a virtual network (VNET) connected to an on-premises datacenter using Azure Virtual Network.
-The VNET carves out a group of cloud VMs that interact with the on-premises network via a virtual private network (VPN) connection.
-Doing this lets these Azure VMs look like just another subnet to the on-premises datacenter.
+These VMs and a few others are grouped into a virtual network connected to an on-premises datacenter using Azure Virtual Network.
+The virtual network carves out a group of cloud virtual machines that interact with the on-premises network via a virtual private network (VPN) connection.
+Doing this lets these Azure virtual machines look like just another subnet to the on-premises datacenter.
 As the figure shows, two of those VMs are running Windows Server AD domain controllers.
-The other VMs in the VNET might be running applications, such as SharePoint, or being used in some other way, such as for development and testing.
+The other virtual machines in the virtual network might be running applications, such as SharePoint, or being used in some other way, such as for development and testing.
 The on-premises datacenter is also running two Windows Server AD domain controllers.

-There are several options for connecting the domain controllers in the cloud with those running on premises.
-They include these:
+There are several options for connecting the domain controllers in the cloud with those running on premises:

 Make all of them part of a single Active Directory domain.